Alia5/SISR/docs/getting-started/installation.md

     You can have other launch options as well, just make sure that only **a single** shortcut to SISR with the `--marker` argument exists in your Steam library.
     You can even add multiple SISR shortcuts without `--marker` if you want to have different Steam Input configurations for different games/setups, but those will only work if those shortcuts are launched from Steam directly.

-SISR should now be running in your system tray and your controller(s) should be available on a system level.
+Post installation, when running SISR, it should be visible in your system tray and your controller(s) should be available on a system level.

-If you want to change the Steam Input configuration, right click the tray icon and select "Steam Controllerconfig" **or** change the Controller config of the `SISR Marker` shortcut in your Steam library.
+If you want to change the Steam Input configuration, right click the tray icon and select "Steam Controllerconfig" **or** change the Controller config of the `SISR Marker` shortcut in your Steam library

 (Note yes, you can rename the shortcut, just make sure to keep the `--marker` argument and that the SISR executable is located at a stable path that does not change between runs)

 ## ➡️ Next steps

+- Checkout the [Guides](../guides/index.md) for different usage scenarios
 - Check [Configuration](../config/config.md) and [CLI Reference](../config/cli.md)
 - Check the [Troubleshooting](../misq/troubleshooting.md) section
 - Read the [FAQ](../misq/faq.md)